Skip to content

 Tumbled polished Bronzite stone

-As the name suggests, bronzite has an appearance that's reminiscent of bronze in some ways.
-The color is usually a deep brown, often exhibiting a hue close to chocolate.
-Within the brown stone are golden swirls, with the metallic segments being more pronounced when a bronzite gemstone is polished or tumbled.
+As the name suggests, bronzite has an appearance that’s reminiscent of bronze in some ways, often displaying a chatoyant effect similar to a cat's eye.
+The colour is usually a deep brown, often exhibiting a hue close to chocolate.
+Within the brown stone are golden swirls, with the metallic segments being more pronounced when a bronzite gemstone is polished or tumbled, creating a lustrous surface.

-However, some bronzite isn't brown.
-The gemstones can also be black or dark green stones, though the color often has a sense of earthiness, preventing it from being overly vibrant.
+However, some bronzite isn’t brown.
+The gemstones can also be black or dark green stones, though the colour often has a sense of earthiness, preventing it from being overly vibrant.

 Is Bronzite Natural?

 Bronzite is a natural stone that forms over time in igneous rock formations and is often found in meteorite samples.
-While faux bronzite jewelry may appear on the market, finding the genuine article isn't typically difficult since it's not overly rare.
+It is commonly found in ultramafic igneous rocks such as peridotites, gabbros, and norites.
+While faux bronzite jewelry may appear on the market, finding the genuine article isn’t typically difficult since it’s not overly rare.

 What Else Is Bronzite Called?

-In some cases, bronzite is also referred to as enstatite, as they're highly similar and part of the same mineral group.
-However, bronzite is also known as the "stone of courtesy," though that isn't a formal name in a scientific sense.
+In some cases, bronzite is also referred to as enstatite, as they’re highly similar and part of the same mineral group.
+The crystal system of bronzite is orthorhombic, meaning it has three unequal axes at right angles.
+However, bronzite is also known as the “stone of courtesy,” though that isn’t a formal name in a scientific sense.

 Bronzite History